 It is fundamental that the people within our organisation feel valued and equal.
 This happens through a freedom to express opinions and to be heard.

 Education is the cornerstone of improvement and growth.
 We must always seek to learn and develop.
 Personal development, social interaction and training are key drivers in a persons character.
+Education about the environment and our impact open it are fundamental to what we do.

 Our values are: